-Palm trees cannot grown in the state of Maine due to its cold winters.
-Maine has humid continental climate with warm and humid summers and very cold winters.
-In July the temperature ranges from 75–80 °F (24–27 °C).
-In January the temperature ranges from 0-32 °F (−18 – 0 °C).
+Palm trees are not suited for cultivation in the state of Maine due to its harsh winters.
+Maine features a humid continental climate characterized by warm and humid summers as well as extremely cold winters.
+In July, temperatures typically range from 75 to 80 °F (24–27 °C), while in January, they plummet to a chilly 0-32 °F (−18 – 0 °C).

-The warmest temperature ever recorded was 105 °F (41 °C) and the lowest was −50 °F (−46 °C).
-It doesn’t get hurricanes nor tropical storms.
-Maine USDA hardiness zones range from 3b to 6a.
+Extreme temperature fluctuations are evident in the state, with the highest recorded temperature reaching 105 °F (41 °C) and the lowest plummeting to a bone-chilling -50 °F (−46 °C).
+Unlike some regions, Maine does not experience hurricanes or tropical storms.
+Its USDA hardiness zones range from 3b to 6a.

 Growing Palm Trees in Maine